- Hosted a historic government-to-government meeting with all First Nations chiefs.

 - Operated the First Nations Development Fund, which provides grants for economic, social and community projects.

-Working with Indigenous communities, the federal government, industry and other stakeholders to support strong, vibrant Indigenous communities and peoples who fully participate in a prosperous, competitive and diverse Alberta.
+Working with Indigenous communities, the federal government, industry and other stakeholders to support strong, vibrant Indigenous communities and people who fully participate in a prosperous, competitive and diverse Alberta.
 The ministry is also responsible for:

-- promoting social and economic opportunities for Indigenous peoples
+- promoting social and economic opportunities for Indigenous Peoples

-- working with other ministries to develop opportunities for Indigenous peoples to influence land and resource management decisions.
+- working with other ministries to develop opportunities for Indigenous Peoples to influence land and resource management decisions.

 Creating Indigenous opportunities